NethermindEth/Forta-Agents/Alpaca-Finance-Agents/HighShareLP/README.md

 ## Description

 This agent detects when a worker owns more than 51% of the shares in a pool.
-It is worth nothing that the agent does not scan every block because the computation does more requests than usual.
-In addition to this, the percentages computed will change very infrequently.

 ## Supported Chains